new this academic year: dual ceremonies - fall semester and spring semester prior to commencement.

 - All Engineering majors except Computer Science are eligible for the Order of the Engineer Ring.

 - Computer Science majors are eligible for the Pledge of the Computing Professional Pin only.

 - Software Engineering and Computer Engineering majors are eligible for both the Order of the Engineer Ring and the Pledge of the Computer Professional Pin.

 The Induction Ceremony of the Order of the Engineer and Pledge of the Computing Professional administered by the Washkewicz College of Engineering at Cleveland State University consists of brief remarks from a number of college officials, including the Dean of the Washkewicz College of Engineering.
 The Order of the Engineer and the Pledge of the Computing Professional participants stand and take their respective oaths, professing to adhere to professional engineering standards.
 Participants then sign a certificate which cites the “Obligation”.
 Students then come up on stage individually to receive their ring and/or pin.
 The ceremony is followed by a brief brunch.
 After brunch everyone will walk to the Wolstein Center for the Commencement ceremony.

-Pins and Steel Rings will be sold online only beginning in spring semester.
-Make sure to fill out the Registration form which will include the link to make your payment.
+Pins and Steel Rings will be sold online.
+Make sure to fill out the Student Event Registration and Payment Form.
 The cost of the pin or ring is $25.00.
-Depending on your eligibility, together they are $35.00.
+Depending on your eligibility (Software Engineering and Computer Engineering only), together they are $35.00.
 The price includes lifetime membership in the Order of the Engineer and Pledge of the Computing Professional.
-The deadline to register and order rings and pins is Wednesdy, March 30, 2022.
+The deadline to register and order rings and pins for the Spring Induction Ceremony is Wednesday, May 3, 2023.
+Once you have filled out the Student Event Registration and Payment Form, please come to WH305 to get sized for your ring.

 You may order another through the Student Success Suite (Engineering Dean’s Office) by calling 216.687.2555.
 The replacement cost is $20.00.